-A Guide to Compliance for Employers Working in Theatre, Television, and Film Production
+Smokefree Environments and Regulated Products (Vaping) Amendment Act 2020 (the Amendment Act): A Guide to Compliance for Employers Working in Theatre, Film and Television Production

-Information for employers in theatre, film and television covering:
+Information for employers in theatre, film and television production:

 A ‘workplace’ is an ‘internal area’ occupied by an employer, and usually frequented by employees or volunteers during the course of their employment.
 This does not include a motel or a bedroom or suite in a hotel, or a dwelling house occupied by the employer.